Grassroots Systems: Concept, Examples, Implementation and Applications: Future Work Discussion

-\mypara{Grassroots and the Internet} Finally, we must acknowledge that the underlying Internet protocol stack is not grassroots, as IP addresses are allocated and managed top-down, with a central entity (IANA) at the top.
+\mypara{Grassroots and the Internet} Formally, the underlying Internet protocol stack is not grassroots, as IP addresses are allocated top-down, with a central entity (IANA) at the top.
 Does this mean that striving for grassroots protocols is futile?
 We do not think so.
-First, the full benefits of grassroots protocols can be reaped as long as IANA does not abuse IP address allocation and Internet access is unrestricted.
-Second, if the local regime tries to restrict access to specific servers/services, but does not shut-down the Internet completely, grassroots protocols may still operate.
-Third, mesh networks or SPANs (Smartphone ad-hoc networks)~\cite{albrecht2021mesh} allow communities to communicate in times of strife (e.g. demonstrations against the regime) even without an Internet provider (but current designs are vulnerable~\cite{albrecht2021mesh}).
-In some sense, such direct peer-to-peer networks realize the original vision of Xerox PARC's Bayou~\cite{demers1994bayou} of peer-to-peer update upon physical proximity.
+First, the full benefits of grassroots protocols can be reaped as long as IANA does not abuse IP address allocation and Internet access is not restricted or abused.
+Second, if the local regime restricts access to servers/services, but does not shut-down the Internet, grassroots protocols may still operate.
+Third, mobile mesh networks or SPANs (Smartphone ad-hoc networks)~\cite{albrecht2021mesh} allow communities to communicate in times of strife (e.g. demonstrations against the regime) without an Internet provider (but current designs are vulnerable~\cite{albrecht2021mesh}).
+Extending the UDP-based \CD protocol to a mobile mesh protocol is a goal of our future research.
+Achieving it would realize the original vision of Xerox PARC's Bayou~\cite{demers1994bayou} project, of peer-to-peer update upon physical proximity.

-\begin{acks} Ehud Shapiro is the Incumbent of The Harry Weinrebe Professorial Chair of Computer Science and Biology at the Weizmann Institute.
-I thank Nimrod Talmon and Oded Naor for their comments on an earlier version of the manuscript and Idit Keidar for pointing me to related work. \end{acks}
+\mypara{Acknowledgements} Ehud Shapiro is the Incumbent of The Harry Weinrebe Professorial Chair of Computer Science and Biology at the Weizmann Institute.
+I thank Nimrod Talmon and Oded Naor for their comments on an earlier version of the manuscript and Idit Keidar for pointing me to related work.